javaarchive/togetherfin/README.md

 * oops this might only work on Chromium browsers due to other browsers not implemented enough media related things.
 * there is currently a profile system in which when a video is being streamed a playback session is created per profile configuration allowing different qualities of video to be streamed, however the ui for using these profiles has not been implemented yet.
 * queue is buggy.
+* discord hates socket.io for some reason, so I can't ship this as a discord activity yet but maybe sometime in the future.